Patellofemoral Pain Syndrome – Runner’s Knee

 https://creativecommons.org/licenses/by-sa/2.0/legalcode / https://commons.wikimedia.org

-- Using kinesiology tape, or KT tape for short, many runners have managed to mitigate knee pressure and pain from runner’s knee.
+- Using kinesiology tape, or KT tape for short, many runners have managed to mitigate knee pressure and pain.
 This practice is also backed by science, with a study conducted by China Medical University confirming that using KT tape can greatly reduce pain and improve stability in the knee when afflicted with patellofemoral pain syndrome.
-When applied around the knee, the mere presence of kinesio tape provides relief to the affected area, acting in a psychosomatic way as well.
+When applied around the joint, the mere presence of kinesio tape provides relief to the affected area, acting in a psychosomatic way as well.

-- The aid of orthotic products can greatly reduce problems brought about by runner’s knee.
+- The aid of orthotic products can greatly reduce problems.
 This includes insoles, compression sleeves or prescription orthotics from a podiatrist.
 In addition to being highly effective at treating patellofemoral pain syndrome, studies have shown that orthotic shoe inserts are highly effective at treating all manner of lower leg injuries from running: shin splints, plantar fasciitis, and Achilles tendonitis, among others.
 With these, runners can treat runner’s knee and even prevent it from cropping up again in the future.

 - This is obviously a worst-case scenario, but lower leg surgery is very effective if you’ve tried every other method with poor results.
 Often times, continued pain after trying these other methods most likely indicates severe damage, and a menisectomy may be required.
 Studies have been made comparing the effectiveness of surgery over standard exercise therapy, and there is a currently ongoing study further testing its effectiveness.
 Until further testing is finished, it is unclear if this is the most effective method of treatment, but current data makes it seem very likely that it is.